 JEREMY J. WHEATON – President and Chief Executive Officer, ECMC Group; President and Chief Executive Officer, Zenith Education Group

-Jeremy J. Wheaton is the president and chief executive officer (CEO) of ECMC Group, where he creates and executes strategic initiatives for ECMC Group and its affiliates, and the president and CEO for Zenith Education Group, a nonprofit provider of career school training.
-Mr. Wheaton has dedicated his 20-plus-year career to building respected brands within postsecondary and pre-K–12 education.
-His focus has been growing schools and companies through exemplary offerings, student service and outcomes made possible by superior teams.
+Jeremy J. Wheaton is the president and chief executive officer (CEO) of ECMC Group and Zenith Education Group, where he leads a passionate team committed to closing the nation’s skills gap, improving student loan repayment, and increasing college access and completion.
+Mr. Wheaton has dedicated his 20-plus-year career to building respected institutions within postsecondary and pre-K–12 education, made possible by superior teams.

 Mr. Wheaton joined ECMC Group from Triumph Higher Education Group/Escoffier School of Culinary Arts, where he served most recently as president and CEO.
 In that role, Mr. Wheaton and his executive team set the strategic direction to recognize Escoffier Schools’ vision of becoming the world’s premier culinary and hospitality education provider, worked with the U.S. Department of Education to secure Title IV funding for Escoffier’s innovative online program, and presided over industry-leading student and employee satisfaction and loyalty scores.

 Previously, Mr. Wheaton served as chief operations officer at Meritas International Family of Schools, a global leader in pre-K through 12th grade preparatory schools, as well as Pearson Embanet, an online education management company.
 At both companies, he oversaw the business units and corporate functions, including global and domestic admissions, marketing and student services.